S-Abdelnabi/OoC-multi-modal-fc/index.md

 - If you want to access our already-crawled evidence dataset, please request access via this [form](https://forms.gle/HZeUK1EEveGF9yEV9).

 ### Questions
-For any questions, please contact: sahar.abdelnabi@cispa.de
+For any question, please contact: sahar.abdelnabi@cispa.de

 ### Citation ###
 If you find our code or dataset helpful, please cite our paper: